-Provider service rates will incorporate all administrative and business functions related to the provision of service.
+Provider rates for provision of services will incorporate all administrative and business functions related to the provision of service.
 Contracted rates include the provision of administrative functions necessary for services and are not billable beyond units provided to each authorized member.

-Providers should reference the Rates and Service Codes chart of the agreement for contract units and rates.
+Providers should reference the Rates and Service Codes Chart of the agreement for contract units and rates.

-Providers should use increments as listed in the rates and service codes chart to bill LCI up to the authorized number of units for the member.
+Providers should use increments as listed in the Rates and Service Codes Chart to bill LCI up to the authorized number of units for the member.
 Providers can only bill for services rendered to the member.
 Provider will refund LCI the total amount of any/all units billed without services rendered to the LCI member.